 Annual Statewide Institute on Assistive Technology

 Each year the KATS Network hosts a Statewide Assistive Technology Conference.
-This years conference will be held in September, 2022.
+The conference this year will be held in June 2024.
 Topics we will cover this year include:

 Lighting Information Everyone Should know for home and work.